nextpyp/pyp/docs/tutorials/surface_milo.rst

         6, 7, 15, 17

-.. nextpyp:: Exploration Phase Summary
+.. nextpyp:: Exploration phase summary
-  :collapsible: closed
+  :collapsible: open

   We did 4 iterations for the exploration phase in this tutorial.
 However, the strategies can be changed depending on the preferred trade off between time and accuracy.
 If the refinement phase is going to be used, then it is less problematic to delete some amount of true positives or keep small amount of false positives.
 If not, then it is likely better to be more careful during the iterations, and possibly change the parameters such as ``min/max distance`` or ``DoG sizes`` to start with more candidate locations.